How long does a trade mark registration last?

 What does it cost to renew a trade mark in Australia?

 The renewal fee is set by IP Australia and depends on the number of classes in your registration.
 You can check the current fees on the IP Australia website.
+For filing costs, see our guide on how much it costs to register a trade mark.

 Does my trade mark registration protect me overseas?

 No. A trade mark registration in Australia only gives you rights in Australia.
 If you want protection in other countries, you'll need to file separate applications in each jurisdiction (or use an international filing system like the Madrid Protocol).
 Each registration will have its own renewal requirements.
+Read more about international trade marks.

 Need help?